Skip to main content

 How Does the Duration of TRT Affect Sperm Recovery Time?

-The relationship between the duration of and the time required for spermatogenesis to recover is a critical factor in patient counseling.
+The relationship between the duration of testosterone therapy and the time required for spermatogenesis to recover is a critical factor in patient counseling.
 Quantitative data from clinical studies provide a framework for managing expectations.
 A meta-analysis of hormone contraception studies and retrospective analyses of men recovering from TRT-induced azoospermia offer valuable insights.

 Estimated Spermatogenesis Recovery Rates After TRT Cessation